lvs-coding/android-guidelines/project_and_code_guidelines.md

 New projects should follow the Android Gradle project structure that is defined on the [Android Gradle plugin user guide](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Project-Structure).

-Everything organized in separate packages :
+Everything is organized in separate packages :

-com.example
+* com.example
-activities
+ * activities
-Contains all the activities.
+  * Contains all the activities.
 Classes are all named with Activity at the end.
-That way, you can immediately know what it is when reading Java code that doesn't have its full package name. adapters
+That way, you can immediately know what it is when reading Java code that doesn't have its full package name.
+ * adapters
-Contains all the adapters.
+  * Contains all the adapters.
-authenticator
+ * authenticator
-Contains any class related to signing a user in.
-I create a local account and having all related classes together is very handy. data
+  * Contains any class related to signing a user in.
+I create a local account and having all related classes together is very handy.
+ * data
-Contains all classes related to data management such as ContentProvider and SQLiteHelper. data.migrations
+  * Contains all classes related to data management such as ContentProvider and SQLiteHelper.
+ * data.migrations
-Contains all of my SQLite migrations.
-I created a class for migrations, read about it here, and put them all in this package. fragments
+  * Contains all of my SQLite migrations.
+I created a class for migrations, read about it here, and put them all in this package.
+ * fragments
-Contains all fragments.
+  * Contains all fragments.
-helpers
+ * helpers
-Contains helper classes.
+  * Contains helper classes.
 A helper class is a place to put code that is used in more than one place.
 I have a DateHelper for instance.
-Most of the methods are static. interfaces
+Most of the methods are static.
+ * interfaces
-Contains all interfaces.
+  * Contains all interfaces.
-models
+ * models
-Contains all local models.
+  * Contains all local models.
 When syncing from an HTTP API I parse the JSON into these Java objects using Jackson.
-I also pull Cursor rows into these models as well. preferences
+I also pull Cursor rows into these models as well.
+ * preferences
-Contains all classes for custom preferences.
+  * Contains all classes for custom preferences.
 When creating the preferences I required a custom PreferenceDialog as well as a custom PreferenceCategory.
-They live here. sync
+They live here.
+ * sync
-Contains all classes related to syncing.
+  * Contains all classes related to syncing.
 I use a SyncAdapter to pull data from an HTTP API.
 In addition to the SyncAdapter a SyncService is required, so I created a package.

 ## 1.2 File naming

 ### 1.2.1 Class files